bdelucia/landing-page/README.md

 pnpm preview   # smoke-test the Node server (adapter-node)
 ```

+# Raspberry Pi 5 Stuff

+## Clone the repo

+Clone the repo to your Pi 5.
+I would assume you know how to clone a repo if you have gotten this far.

 ## Deploy (Docker)

 Uses `@sveltejs/adapter-node` with `Dockerfile` and `docker-compose.yml`.
 Copy [`.env.docker.example`](.env.docker.example) to `.env`, set `BALANCE_LOG_CRON_TOKEN` and optional `ORIGIN`, then: